jaywink/federation/README.md

 ## Status

-Currently the library supports a part of the Diaspora protocol with remaining parts being constantly added.
-See the [Diaspora](http://federation.readthedocs.io/en/latest/protocols.html#diaspora) protocol page for support status.
+Currently two protocols are being focused on.
+Diaspora is considered in relatively stable status with most of the protocol implemented.
+ActivityPub support is work in progress.

 The code base is well tested and in use in several projects.
 Backward incompatible changes will however be made at this stage still, however those will be clearly documented in changelog entries.